 Here's a quick step-by-step guide for eliminating resume adverbs:

 - Scan your resume for adverbs.
 Look for words that end in "-ly," like successfully or efficiently.

 - Remove these adverbs.

-- Use a strong action verb to highlight what you did.
+- Use an action verb to highlight what you did.

 Eliminate unnecessary adverbs

 Your first step should be to scan your resume and target any subjective statements.
 Removing adverbs is generally the easiest way to do this — you can even search for "ly" to quickly find most adverbs on your resume.

 If you find yourself needing to use adverbs to describe how you did something, chances are that you aren't using a strong enough verb.